LSSTDESC/descqa/README.md

     ./run_master.sh -v

 The `-v` argument allows the error messages to be printed out, which is useful for debugging.

+### Step 4.1: Tricks you want to know:

-If you want to run only a subset of catalogs or tests, you can specify `--catalogs-to-run` (or `-c` for short) and `--validations-to-run` (or `-t` for short)
+-  If you want to run only a subset of catalogs or tests, you can specify `--catalogs-to-run` (or `-c` for short) and `--validations-to-run` (or `-t` for short)

        ./run_master.sh -v -c CATALOG1 CATALOG2 -t TEST1 TEST2

+-  You can also use wildcard, for example:

+       ./run_master.sh -v -c *_test catalog3

+   will run all available tests on all catalogs whose name ends in "_test" and also "catalog3", in verbose mode.

+-  If you just want to see what catalogs are available, you can run:

+       ./run_master.sh -l

+   which will print the names of all available catalogs in `GCRCatalogs`.

+-  If you want to see all available tests, just run

+       ls -1 validation_configs/*.yaml

+-  If you are also working on `GCRCatalogs` and want to test our local version of `GCRCatalogs`, you can do:

+       ./run_master.sh -p /path/to/dir/that/contains/GCRCatalogs

+   Note the path here should be the directory that **contains** `GCRCatalogs`, *not* the `GCRCatalogs` directory itself.

 ### Step 5: Check results